sindresorhus/pretty-bytes/readme.md

 Type: `boolean`<br>
 Default: `false`

-Treat input as [bits](https://en.wikipedia.org/wiki/Bit) instead of [bytes](https://en.wikipedia.org/wiki/Byte) and use proper units respectively.
-This is useful when referring to [bit rate](https://en.wikipedia.org/wiki/Bit_rate).
+Format the number as [bits](https://en.wikipedia.org/wiki/Bit) instead of [bytes](https://en.wikipedia.org/wiki/Byte).
+This can be useful when, for example, referring to [bit rate](https://en.wikipedia.org/wiki/Bit_rate).

 ##### locale